MobileFirst-Platform-Developer-Center/DevCenter/_posts/2020/2020-02-10installing-mobile-foundation-server-with-ant-tasks-faqs.md

 - You can install, update and uninstall the MF server using the same ANT tasks.

-- ANT tasks w.r.t MF server components can be found at - **/MobileFirst_Platform_Server_install_directory/MobileFirstServer/configuration-samples**.
+- ANT tasks w.r.t.
+MF server components can be found at - **/MobileFirst_Platform_Server_install_directory/MobileFirstServer/configuration-samples**.

-- ANT tasks w.r.t MF Analytics can be found at - **/MobileFirst_Platform_Server_install_directory/Analytics/configuration-samples**.
+- ANT tasks w.r.t.
+MF Analytics can be found at - **/MobileFirst_Platform_Server_install_directory/Analytics/configuration-samples**.

-- ANT tasks w.r.t MF Application Center can be found at - **/MobileFirst_Platform_Server_install_directory/ApplicationCenter/configuration-samples**.
+- ANT tasks w.r.t.
+MF Application Center can be found at - **/MobileFirst_Platform_Server_install_directory/ApplicationCenter/configuration-samples**.

-- You can also create a configuration with the Server Configuration Tool and export the Ant files by using **File → Export Configuration as Ant Files….**
+- You can also create a configuration with the Server Configuration Tool and export the Ant files by using **File → Export Configuration as Ant Files…**.

 ### How to use them

-- ANT tasks are written in xml format and their structure varies.
+- ANT tasks are written in XML format and their structure varies.

 - ANT task templates specific to a Database and Application server are provided.
 Pick an ANT task specific to your environment.

 - Review the in-line comments in the ANT tasks before entering the required properties.

-- Run the command to configure the databases : **/MobileFirst_Platform_Server_install_directory/shortcuts/ant -f your_ant_file databases** .
+- Run the command to configure the databases: **/MobileFirst_Platform_Server_install_directory/shortcuts/ant -f your_ant_file databases**.

-- Run the command to install the MF components on to the Application Server : **/MobileFirst_Platform_Server_install_directory/shortcuts/ant -f your_ant_file install** .
+- Run the command to install the MF components on to the Application Server : **/MobileFirst_Platform_Server_install_directory/shortcuts/ant -f your_ant_file install**.

-- Run the command to update the MF components on to the Application Server : **/MobileFirst_Platform_Server_install_directory/shortcuts/ant -f your_ant_file update** .
+- Run the command to update the MF components on to the Application Server : **/MobileFirst_Platform_Server_install_directory/shortcuts/ant -f your_ant_file update**.

 - After the installation, make a copy of the Ant file so that you can reuse it to apply a fix pack.